 Generativity is a term coined by Erik Erikson, a psychologist and psychoanalyst known for his theory on the psychological development of human beings.
 In this theory, he contrasts generativity with stagnation, which is about failing to find a way of contributing to one’s community, and to society as a whole.

-Generative individuals, workgroups and organizations shun the status quo and show disdain for mediocrity, seeking instead to create things that improve people’s lives and make the world a better place.+ Another definition of generativity
+Generative individuals, workgroups and organizations shun the status quo and show disdain for mediocrity, seeking instead to create that which improves people’s lives and makes the world a better place.+ Another definition of generativity

 You are not here merely to make a living.
 You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand.You are here to enrich the world.
 Your enterprise (a better word than organization, in my view) is here to enrich the world.
 Your employees are here to enrich the world.
 That is my working hypothesis.
 It forms the basis of my personal philosophy and informs all of my work.

 Woodrow Wilson, 28th President of the United States